skx/gobasic/README.md

   * Allow reading a string `INPUT "Enter a string", a$`.
   * Allow reading a number `INPUT "Enter a number", a`.
 * `LET`
-  * Assign an integer value to a variable.
+  * Assign a string/integer/float value to a variable.
 * `FOR` & `NEXT`
   * Looping constructs.
 * `PRINT`